There are tons of myths out there about the best way to treat acne — and we’re here to debunk one of them!

-Here’s why: Acne’s caused by dysfunction of the oil glands and the skin barrier function of the skin.
-Over drying the skin with harsh cleansers, exfoliators and “strong” anti-acne medications reduces the skin barrier of the skin — and increases the chance for breakouts.
+Here’s why: Acne’s caused by dysfunction of the oil glands and the skin's skin barrier function.
+Over drying the skin with harsh cleansers, exfoliators, and “strong” anti-acne medications reduce the skin barrier of the skin — and increases the chance for breakouts.

-A good acne treatment should include a MILD cleanser, an effective anti-acne cream AND a light, oil-free moisturizer.
+Good acne treatment should include a MILD cleanser, an effective anti-acne cream for the night, AND a light, oil-free moisturizer for the morning.
 Yep, you gotta moisturize, even if your skin’s oily.
-Using an anti-acne cream is an effective treatment for acne, but you need a mild cleanser and oil-free moisturizer as well so you don’t damage the skin barrier.
+Using an anti-acne cream is an effective acne treatment, but you need a mild cleanser and an oil-free moisturizer, so you don’t damage the skin barrier.

 So — what kind of moisturizer should you use if you have oily skin and acne?